holke/git-advanced-workshop/README.md

 ### Contributing

-We are happy to include more topics and to add to the existing topics.
-Please feel free to add the `exercises/*/README.md` files and to add your own topic to the `exercises`.
-Each exercise should have a branch `practice-*` on which the user can play around.
+We encourage everybody to contribute to this repository.

 To add your contributions to this repository fork it, add your changes and create a pull request.
 Additionally, add your name to the `AUTHOR` file.

+We are happy to include more topics and to include additions to the existing topics.
+Please feel free to edit the `exercises/*/README.md` files or add your own topics to the `exercises`.
+Each exercise should have a branch `practice-*` on which the user can play around.